Black Friday & Cyber Monday Best SEM Practices During COVID-19

 A Guide To Black Friday SEM Tips to Take You To Cyber Monday

 The holiday season is fast approaching and for many businesses (especially e-commerce) this season is critical to a business’ success.
-Though this time can be stressful and trying, businesses that are prepared to meet the needs of potential customers when they are most ready to make purchases can better leverage opportunities.
-It is essential to have digital strategies that reach your target audience on the right platform at the right time.
+Though this time can be especially stressful and trying during COVID-19, businesses that are prepared to meet the needs of potential customers when they are most ready to make purchases can better leverage opportunities.
+In a year when consumers are shopping online more than ever before, it is essential to have digital strategies that reach your target audience on the right platform at the right time.
 Online Optimism has created a guide to the Thanksgiving weekend shopping holidays to help you make sure that you are implementing all the possible features of your marketing plan.
-Take these Black Friday SEM best practices and prepare for Cyber Monday and the December holiday shopping season.
+Take these COVID-19 Black Friday SEM best practices and prepare for Cyber Monday and the December holiday shopping season.

 Summer may feel a little early, but the truth is, your plans for the holiday sales weekends should be solidifying.
-It is said that 20% of customers begin their holiday shopping in September.
+It is said that 35% of consumers begin their holiday shopping before October is over.
 Though people are already gearing up, it is important to stay in the know about the true impact that these shopping days can have on a business.
-In 2017, Cyber Monday was the largest recorded shopping day with $6.95 billion in sales.
-Black Friday revenue brought in $5.03 billion and Thanksgiving day brought in $2.87 billion.
+In 2019, Cyber Monday was the largest recorded shopping day with $9.4 billion in sales, and in a year when traditional retail sales are declining yet e-commerce sales are increasing, that number is only expected to grow.
+By comparison, last year’s Black Friday revenue brought in $7.4 billion and Thanksgiving day’s brought in $4.2 billion.
 Your business cannot afford to be complacent about these shopping-centric holidays.
 But if you are a bit behind the ball, here are some SEM features that need to be added to any campaigns you are working with.

 These stats speak for themselves, and with entire weekends dedicated to sales and savings as early as Thanksgiving, you want to stay ahead of the game with your advertising strategy to capitalize on shoppers during these busy times.
 Make sure that you have a different strategy in place for each day.
 Just as a quick catch-up, here are the key dates you need to know about: